Terms And Conditions

 • Artist communicates special dietary needs (e.g., allergies, vegetarian).

-On the Event Day:
+On the event day:

-• Artist arrives at the venue at the latest 60 minutes before the start of the performance.
+• The Artist arrives at the venue at the latest 60 minutes before the start of the performance.

 • Performance extension is agreed at least 1 hour before the planned end.

-After the Event:
+After the event:

-• 28 days in advance: 20%
+• 28 days prior: 20%

-• 21–27 days: 40%
+• 21–27 days prior: 40%

-• 14–20 days: 60%
+• 14–20 days prior: 60%

-• 7–13 days: 80%
+• 7–13 days prior: 80%

-• Less than 7 days: 100%
+• Less than 7 days prior: 100%

-3. Scope of Performance and Technical Requirements
+3. Scope of Services and Technical Requirements

-3.1 Performance
+3.1 Service

-3.2 Repertoire and Desired Songs
+3.2 Repertoire and Requested Songs

 3.3 Attendance Obligation